 Support the implementation of the identified measures.

-The proposed responsibilities of the Lead Worker Representative are to:
+The proposed responsibilities of the Worker Representative are to:

-Monitor the day-to-day work activities within their designated area, to ensure COVID-19 control measures are being maintained, in order to protect health and reduce the risk of spread of the COVID-19 virus.
+Monitor the day-to-day work activities within their designated area, to support management in ensuring that COVID-19 control measures are being maintained, in order to protect health and reduce the risk of spread of the COVID-19 virus.

 Assist management and workers in complying with the physical distancing rules and good hygiene practices.